scosman/secret_share/README.md

 **Important:** Windows users should run this in Windows Subsystem for Linux (WSL), not PowerShell.

 Obviously feel free to download and read the installer script before running!
+It's downloading the latest offical release from Github.

 ### Install from Source